brentley/secure_containers/README.md

 /grabhtml.sh bl_test:v1 > v1.html
 ```

-This is going to scan your image :) The output will be saved into a new file called v1.html and if you open that in your browser you should get the following output (or worse if there are new expliots from the time of writing this lab)
+This is going to scan your image :) The output will be saved into a new file called v1.html and if you open that in your browser you should get the following output (or worse if there are new exploits from the time of writing this lab)

 ![img/v1.png](img/v1.png)